DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 But something went wrong with this system.
 The second and third-generation hybrids began developing unpredictable characteristics.
 Some were brilliant and benevolent, others were violent and destructive.

-The breeding program had created beings with enhanced capabilities but unstable genetics.
+The breeding program had created Wiros (hybrid warrior lineage) with enhanced capabilities but unstable genetics.
 They were becoming uncontrollable, threatening the entire management system.

 **The flood was the first reset** - eliminating the most unstable hybrid bloodlines while preserving carefully selected pure human populations and loyal hybrid Reges.